rust-lang/rust/src/doc/book/lifetimes.md

 acts as a shorthand for writing an item signature, while not hiding away the actual types involved as full local inference would if applied to it.

-When talking about lifetime elision, we use the term *input lifetime* and *output lifetime*.
+When talking about lifetime elision, we use the terms *input lifetime* and *output lifetime*.
 An *input lifetime* is a lifetime associated with a parameter of a function, and an *output lifetime* is a lifetime associated with the return value of a function.
 For example, this function has an input lifetime: